-Clare Pedrick is fluent in English though she has lived in Italy for many years.
-She will accompany riders on many of the rides and is the contact for English speakers.
+Clare Pedrick is an experienced English guide, though she has lived in Italy for many years.
+She organises the horse riding holidays and will accompany riders on many of the rides.

 Andrea Bevilacqua is in charge of riding tuition.
 With a string of show-jumping successes to his name, Andrea gives riding lessons to novices and experts alike.
 He is a FISE instructor and regional show jumping champion with years of experience teaching show jumping and dressage.

-He heads the trekking side of the business and was born and brought up in these hills.
-What he doesn't know about horses probably isn't worth knowing.
+Agostino heads the trekking side of the business and was born and brought up in these hills.
+What he doesn't know about horses is probably not worth knowing.